 There is a lot of pressure on organizations to be everywhere at once while still offering supreme service.
 It isn’t feasible or practical to be omnipresent for your organizations.
-Instead, companies should focus on being the masters of specific channels, whether they are social, web or offline.
+Instead, companies should focus on being the masters of specific channels, whether they are social, web, or offline.
 Better to offer a great customer experience in a few channels than poor service in all channels.

 If your company is just starting out, you may even want to focus on one method of offering customer service so that your employees can gain experience and then add channels slowly as you begin to be more confident.
-This will also allow the company to align your channel processes with the organization’s structure and goals.
+This will also allow the company to align its channel processes with the organization’s structure and goals.
 In addition, before you add new channels, make sure the company is able to realign strategies and that the new channels will help meet organizational goals.
-Jumping on board the latest social media site because it’s there may not help your company meet long-term goals.
+Jumping onboard the latest social media site because it’s there may not help your company meet long-term goals.

 Customers Don’t Want It

 And despite what some experts say, most customers don’t want you to be everywhere at once.
-Yes there will always be a few of your customers who wish you were on twitter but there are other ways to satisfy this need without adding eight social media sites in your customer service campaign.
+Yes, there will always be a few of your customers who wish you were on Twitter but there are other ways to satisfy this need without adding eight social media sites in your customer service campaign.

 You do need to listen to customer requests, and monitoring social media sites is a great way to gather intel.
 However, you should focus on determining a few main channels for helping your customers and adding them to your call center strategy.
 Monitor sites few an extended period to determine if that channel is a long-term solution or a fad that will fade away.

-Quality Always Trumps Quality
+Quality Always Trumps Quantity

 In the end, the experience matters to customers.
 If you attempt an omnichannel marketing strategy, you may not be able to offer the same quality of service everywhere.
 This may lead consumers to think that your marketing efforts are just about the appearance of being innovators and that you don’t care about maintaining customer relationships.
 Today’s customers see through the traditional marketing strategies and can tell when your company is being insincere.